CyriacBr/class-fixtures-factory/README.md

 1. Register all the classes you're going to use
 2. Annoate properties with decorators
+   Besides the decorators shiped with the lib, you can also use `class-validator` decorators.

 ```ts
 import { FixtureFactory } from 'class-fixtures-factory';